run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ### Kernel Parameters

-To enable SR-IOV in the DGX image, ensure the following kernel parameter: intel_iommu=on.
-TBD: Sherin Once configured, enable SR-IOV, set the number of Virtual Functions (VFs) to the desired amount, and reboot the DGX nodes.
+To enable SR-IOV in the DGX image, ensure the following kernel parameter is included: `intel_iommu=on`.
+Once configured, enable SR-IOV, set the number of Virtual Functions (VFs) to the desired amount, and reboot the DGX nodes.
 For example:

 ```
 root@bcmhead1:~# cmsh